@roostjs/ai Guides

 instructions(): string {

-return 'You are a helpful customer support agent for Acme Inc. Be concise and professional.';
+return 'You are a helpful customer support agent for Acme Inc. Be concise.';

 }